Life As a Pharmacy Technician

 - Prepack bulk medicines, fill bottles with prescribed medications, and type and affix labels.

 - Prepare and process medical insurance claim forms and records.

-Pharmacy Technicians state the following job skills are important in their day-to-day work.
+When polled, Pharmacy Technicians say the following skills are most frequently used in their jobs:

 Reading Comprehension: Understanding written sentences and paragraphs in work related documents.